kaiuki2000/FC_vs._ZFC_Maglev/README.md

 ![Preliminary Results](./Notebooks/Plots/Comparison_FC_vs_ZFC.png)

-*Figure 1: Preliminary results comparing the performance of superconductors under FC and ZFC conditions, for some initial height, h^{-}.*
+*Figure 1: Preliminary results comparing the performance of superconductors under FC and ZFC conditions, for some initial height, $h^{-}$.*

 ## How to Use